How to Change the SFTP Port

 SFTP can be used as a replacement for the legacy FTP protocol.
 It has all the functionality of FTP but with a more secure connection.

 This article explains how to change the default SFTP port in Linux.
-We will also show you how to configure your firewall to allow on the new port.
+We will also show you how to configure your firewall to allow connections on the new port.

 What Port Does SFTP Use